 Break Up Primary Colors

 Interior designer Sophie Rowell, founder of Cote de Folk, kept the retro style fresh in this English flat with a palette inspired by a Wes Anderson vibe she spotted on Instagram.
 Influenced by a brightly colored lighthouse against blue skies, she sandwiched a chocolate brown countertop between the colorful cabinetry for a hit of contrast.

 Choose a Contrasting Grout

-Read between the lines: The literal glue holding your boring white tiles together is your best friend.
+Read between the lines: The literal glue holding your boring white tile together is your best friend.
 Simply dyeing the seams moss green, bright yellow, or electric blue will freshen up the dated feature.
 We especially love the peachy pink hue designer Tina Rich chose for the Prose office.

-Bring It Down the Sides
+Bring It Down the Sides of a Sink